Chapter 12:

 I gestured for her to continue as the light of the sun continued to dim.

-And as she smiled at me, I felt my chest grow ten times lighter, and for a brief moment I was breathless.
+As she smiled at me, I felt my chest grow lighter, and for a moment I was breathless.

 “That’s why I’ve been calling you ‘strange.’
 It’s almost like you’re not a priest at all.”
 She turned to look down the forest path again.
 “And that’s also why I want to keep following you around.
 You’re different; it doesn’t seem like there’s a facade with you.
 You genuinely want to help people, and you’re worried about them.
 You don’t just say that you’re concerned with my soul; you offer to pray for me, and then offer me a place to stay in the church I tried to rob.”